aecheverrir/TestAutomationCNN/README.md

 Testing requires a web driver, which depends on your chrome version and operating system.
 Configure the web driver path:
 - On Visual Studio, head to the SearchTesting.cs file and open it.
-- Change the `chromeDriverPath` constant value to target your operating system and chrome version (versions 73-76 are allready included in the project for both windows and macOS)
+- Change the `chromeDriverPath` constant value to target your operating system and chrome version (versions 73-76 are already included in the project for both windows and macOS).

 **If your operating system + chrome version is not included:**
 - Download the driver at: http://chromedriver.chromium.org/downloads
-- Extract it
+- Extract it.
-- Add the chromedriver.exe at an appropriate location within the "webdrivers" folder
+- Add the chromedriver.exe to the project at an appropriate location within the "webdrivers" folder.
-- Change the path to that relative path
+- Change `chromeDriverPath` constant value to meet the relative path of the chrome driver added in the previous step.

 ## Testing